WreewanMorhee/ReactRoulette/README.md

 ## React Roulette Game
-React Beauty Game is a plugin for whom want to have roulette game in project [DEMO](https://event.hearst.com.tw/uiuxstoredemo/roulettegame/)
+React Roulette Game is a plugin for whom want to have roulette game in project [DEMO](https://event.hearst.com.tw/uiuxstoredemo/roulettegame/)